 Meanwhile, students faculty and alumni have personally taken action in support of affected community members.

 Last Tuesday, students organized a demonstration against [the order] that saw a crowd of about 80 people at White Plaza.
 Faculty affiliated with the Jewish Studies program have also issued an open statement condemning the executive order directly, calling it a “scandal to our democratic culture” and suggesting that its release on Holocaust Memorial Day made the rejection of refugees particularly egregious.
-Ophir Samson MBA ’16 also started a petition calling on Stanford to protect the privacy and safety of student, alumni and faculty.
+One international MBA student, who has been granted anonymity due to sensitivity concerns regarding his application for permanent U.S. residency, also started a petition calling on Stanford to protect the privacy and safety of student, alumni and faculty.

 Some students who were personally impacted by the executive action drew strength from defending the rights of others.
 A Ph.D. student from Iran who chose to remain anonymous said that he joined a protest at San Francisco International Airport in support of detainees to put himself in their shoes.